 A custom tune designed to run with high octane gas (91+) will produce optimal results and add as much as 20 bhp to a bone-stock car.
 Octane is a vital factor: You can always run higher octane gas than you are tuned for but never lower octane!

 Choosing an exhaust can be confusing; we have a great exhaust tech article on exhaust systems/terminology if you’re wondering what an H-pipe is, or if you just need a refresher.
-I’ve heard that putting an aftermarket exhaust on a V6 will give it a high-pitched, raspy exhaust note, but in my experience this is not always true!
-There are many factors that determine the sound of your exhaust: a balance between intake and exhaust is crucial.
+I’ve heard that putting an aftermarket exhaust on a V6 will give it a high-pitched, raspy exhaust note, but in my experience this tends to not be true!
+There are many factors that determine the sound of your exhaust and a balance between intake and exhaust is crucial.
 If you have doubts about what setup is right for you then call our knowledgeable tech staff.
 They’ll make sure you get the sound and power you want.

-Six cylinder Mustangs have a Y-pipe, which funnels exhaust gases from both banks into one tail-pipe.
+Six cylinder Mustangs have a Y-pipe from the factory, which funnels exhaust gases from both banks into one tail-pipe.
 The most common “dual exhaust” out there is another Y-pipe that attaches after the catalytic converter and splits the stock mid-pipe into two tail-pipes.
 That’s fine if you just want the look of a dual exhaust.
 If, on the other hand, you want to squeeze the most ponies out of your pony, an X-pipe that allows you to use a GT cat-back exhaust is definitely the way to go.
-I’ve got a Pypes Stainless Steel X-Pipe on my 2004 V6 and, with a GT cat-back, I picked up another 15-20 bhp.
+I’ve got a Pypes Stainless Steel X-Pipe on my 2004 V6 and, with a GT cat-back, I picked up another 15-20 rear wheel horsepower.

-These mods will put you on the right track to building your V6 into a serious street machine.
-V8s will undoubtedly continue to dominate with their large displacement and infinite aftermarket options.
+These mods will put you on the right track to building your V6 Mustang into a serious street machine.
+V8s may continue to dominate with their large displacement and infinite aftermarket options, but these tree mods a the best way to have your six cylinder Mustang catching those pesky GT owners.
 But stay tuned as the V6 world is steadily growing and gaining momentum.
-This has not gone unnoticed here at AmericanMuscle and we look forward to seeing more modded V6s at our next annual show!
+This has not gone unnoticed here at AmericanMuscle and we look forward to seeing more modded V6s at our next national Mustang-only car show!